Taken from Pete’s series Dance Lessons.

-Eventually, living under the law demands we live in hiding.
-We can’t let anyone see how messy we are – and as a result, we become pretenders on the outside.
+Eventually, living under the law demands that we live in hiding.
+We can’t let anyone see how messy we are—and as a result, we become pretenders on the outside.
 “Oh yeah, I’m just great.”
-“The Lord spoke to me 50 different ways this week, once for each time I prayed!”
+“The Lord spoke to me fifty different ways this week, once for each time I prayed!”
 “After I complete these Sabbath duties, I’m going to calculate my volunteer hours this month!”

 But inside we know better, don’t we?
 The rules criticize us daily and we know we’re failing.

 Therefore no one will be declared righteous in God’s sight by the works of the law; rather, through the law we become conscious of our sin.
 (Romans 3:20)